dalmo1991/superflexPy/doc/introduction.rst

 conceptualization but share the same mathematical and numerical formulation.

-Although in the last decade several flexible modeling frameworks have been proposed, there are still some challenges that need to be taken:
+Although in the last decade several flexible modeling frameworks have been proposed, there are still some challenges that impact on usability and the types of modelling problems that can be tackled:

 - implementation constrains can limit the envisaged flexibility of the framework;